A Survey on the Application of Large Language Models in Scenario-Based Testing of Automated Driving Systems: Introduction

-\IEEEPARstart{B}{efore} the deployment of Automated Driving Systems (ADSs), their safety and reliability must be rigorously validated, a process traditionally requiring billions of miles on-road driving by Automated Vehicles (AVs)~\cite{kalra2016driving}.
+\IEEEPARstart{B}{efore} the deployment of Automated Driving Systems (ADSs), their safety and reliability must be rigorously validated, a process traditionally requiring billions of miles of on-road driving by Automated Vehicles (AVs)~\cite{kalra2016driving}.
 However, conventional mileage-based on-road testing has been deemed impractical due to its high costs and time-intensive nature.
-To address these limitations, the PEGASUS project~\cite{winner2019pegasus} introduced the scenario-based testing approach, which enhances validation efficiency by subjecting ADSs to simulated and virtual driving environments.
-The effectiveness of this method has been substantiated, with simulation-based testing recongnized as a major contributor to the performance improvements of AVs by Waymo~\cite{10.1145/3177753}.
-Consequently, the exploration of scenario-based testing has emerged as a crucial area of research.
+To address these limitations, several initiatives, such as the PEGASUS project~\cite{winner2019pegasus}, ENABLE-S3~\cite{ENA2019}, HEADSTART~\cite{HEADSTART_CORDIS}, StreetWise~\cite{TNO_StreetWise}, and UNECE WP29~\cite{UNECE2023NATM} introduced the scenario-based testing approach, which enhances validation efficiency by subjecting ADSs to simulated and virtual driving environments.
+The effectiveness of this method has been substantiated, with simulation-based testing recognized as a major contributor to the performance improvements of AVs by Waymo~\cite{10.1145/3177753 }.
+Since then, the exploration of scenario-based testing has emerged as a crucial area of research.

 Meanwhile, rapid advancements have been observed in the field of Artificial Intelligence (AI).
-Among the most prominent developments, Large Language Models (LLMs) have emerged as state-of-the-art AI systems capable of understanding and generating human language, and of performing a wide range of tasks without task-specific training~\cite{radford2019language,brown2020language}.
-In recent years, researches at the intersection of LLMs and Automated Driving (AD) have gained increasing attention.
-As shown in~\autoref{fig:num_of_studies}, subplot~\ref{fig:llm_ad} illustrates the increasing volume of research publications related to LLMs and AD topics individually, while subplot~\ref{fig:llm4ad} highlights a noticeable rise in studies specifically addressing the application of LLMs in the AD domain.
-This trend underscores a rapidly growing research direction focused on applying LLMs in development of ADSs.
+Among the most prominent developments, Large Language Models (LLMs)\footnote{In this work, the term \enquote{LLM} is used as a convenient general reference, encompassing its multimodal extensions when discussing general application strategies.} have emerged as state-of-the-art AI systems capable of understanding and generating human language, and of performing a wide range of tasks without task-specific training~\cite{radford2019language,brown2020language}.
+In recent years, research at the intersection of LLMs and Automated Driving (AD) have gained increasing attention.
+As shown in~\autoref{fig:num_of_studies}, subplot~\ref{fig:llm_ad} illustrates the increasing volume of research publications related to LLMs and AD topics individually, while subplot~\ref{fig:llm4ad} highlights a noticeable rise in studies specifically addressing the application of LLMs in the AD and transportation domain.
+This trend underscores a rapidly growing research direction focused on applying LLMs in the development of ADSs.

 Existing surveys have reviewed various aspects of LLMs, including their development process~\cite{Naveed.2024,hadi2023survey,Zhang.2024}, reasoning capabilities~\cite{sui2025stop} and prompting strategies~\cite{sahoo2024systematic,chen2023unleashing}, as well as privacy-related concerns~~\cite{hu2023differentially,neel2023privacy,edemacu2024privacy}.
 In parallel, several surveys have addressed scenario-based testing methodologies~\cite{Nalic.2020,zhang2022finding,Zhong.2021,Ding.2023,Riedmaier.2020,Wishart.2020,Alghodhaifi.2021,Tang.2023,mihalj2022road}, and others have examined the application of LLMs in AD and related domains~\cite{Braberman.2024,Zhou.2024,yu2025aligning,Luo.2024,Xu.2024b}.
 However, a systematic review specifically focusing on how LLMs are utilized within scenario-based testing of ADSs remains absent.